-The Government Enclave is a pleasant place to walk, and I was extremely astonished at how gracious Botswana’s leaders are, as some of them courteously greeted my travel companions and I, when we strayed uncomfortably close to the National Assembly.
-(Learn the word ‘dumela’—that’s how people greet each other in Setswana, and Batswana always greet each other as they pass one another by.)
+The Government Enclave is a pleasant place to walk.
+I was extremely astonished at how gracious Botswana’s leaders are.
+Some of them courteously greeted my travel companions and I, when we strayed uncomfortably close to the National Assembly.
+(Learn the word ‘dumela’—that’s how people greet each other in Setswana.
+Batswana always greet each other as they pass one another by.)

-Whenever I visit a new African country, I make a point of visiting a market to check out the traditional crafts made in that country.
+Whenever I visit a new African country, I make a point of visiting a market.
+My aim is to check out the traditional crafts of that country.